The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-- Two hundred fifty thousand enslaved individuals of the black community provided for the wealth of the Texas economy as unpaid labor.
+- 250,000 enslaved individuals of the Africana Community provided for the wealth of the Texas economy as unpaid labor.

-- The news that Confederate Army General Robert E. Lee had surrendered took more than two months to spread to western Texas.
+- The news that Confederate Army General Robert E. Lee had surrendered in Western Texas took more than two months to spread.

 - The Emancipation Proclamation wasn’t enforced in Texas.

-- Slavers in Texas beat, lynched, and murdered the freed black people that tried to leave plantations.
+- Slavers in Texas beat, lynched, and murdered the freed people that tried to leave plantations.